-- We provided regular updates to our responsible supply chain team on our due diligence activities and Conflict Minerals Report. - We updated our Audit Committee on our due diligence activities and CMR. - We prepared an annual list of supplier performance for all suppliers that achieved conformance to in-scope product areas.
+- We provided regular updates to our responsible supply chain team on our due diligence activities and CMR. - We updated our Audit Committee on our due diligence activities and CMR. - We prepared an annual list of supplier performance for all suppliers that achieved conformance to in-scope product areas.
 We use this list to guide our continuing business with known conflict-free sourcing suppliers.
-This list is also utilized for product decisions to determine whether to discontinue sourcing relationships. - We contacted standard smelters that were not yet conformant or active to emphasize the importance of being certified by the RMI as conflict-free. - We continued to support sourcing from the Covered Countries and supported in-region projects through our contributions to the Public-Private Alliance for Responsible Minerals Trade (PPA); DRC-specific contributions to the Responsible Artisanal Gold Solutions Forum (RAGS); Impact's Just Gold project in the Ituri provice; the USAID Responsible Minerals Trade project at Nyamurhale; Pact to help address child labor issues at mine sites in the DRC; and the RMAP's Upstream Audit Fund. - We participated in the Governance Committee, and the Projects and Resources Work Group of the PPA.
-We participated in eight RMI advisory and sub-committee groups (Smelter Engagement Team, Due Diligence Practices Team, Blockchain, Plenary, Gold, CMRT, Multi-Stakeholder, and Grievance Platform), which focused on coordinating outreach to smelters and collaboration with RMI staff and suppliers. - The Responsible Artisanal Gold Solutions Forum (RAGS Forum) is a multi-stakeholder coalition seeking to learn about and address critical barriers to the production and trade of artisanal gold from the Great Lakes Region in a way that verifiably meets national, regional, and international laws and standards for responsible sourcing.
-We participated in two RAGS committees (RAGS Forum and Virtual Reality Task Team). - We led the RAGS Forum effort on the VR film "Journey of Gold" and helped launch a public campaign to encourage consumer awareness and supplier commitments on responsible ASM gold sourcing.
-The film and campaign was undertaken in collaboration with RAGS, and a broad range of public and private stakeholders committed to responsible gold sourcing. - We reviewed known incidents and allegations in the supply chain, and worked with suppliers to improve responsible sourcing outcomes.
-We also worked with industry stakeholders on public allegations, and reviewed grievances on the Minerals Grievance Platform of RMI, and we continue to support increased transparency between upstream and downstream stakeholders. - We implemented a program, Congo Power, to provide clean energy resources to mining communities committed to responsible sourcing commitments.
-The program supports alternative livelihoods, and gender empowerment. - We began a blockchain project with supply chain partners sourcing tin in Peru to provide transparency, traceability, and alignment with RMI's RMAP protocol.
+This list is also utilized for product decisions to determine whether to discontinue sourcing relationships. - We contacted standard smelters that were not yet conformant or active to emphasize the importance of being audited and found conformant to the RMAP by the RMI. - We continued to support sourcing from the Covered Countries and supported in-region projects through our contributions to the Public-Private Alliance for Responsible Minerals Trade (PPA) and DRC-specific contributions to the Responsible Artisanal Gold Solutions Forum (RAGS). - We participated in the Governance Committee and the Projects and Resources Work Group of the PPA.
+We participated in a PPA delegation to the DRC and Rwanda with PPA colleagues.
+We participated in the OECD Forum.
+We participated in eight RMI advisory and sub-committee groups (Smelter Engagement Team, Due Diligence Practices Team, Blockchain, Plenary, Gold, CMRT, Multi-Stakeholder, and Grievance Platform), which focused on coordinating outreach to smelters and collaboration with RMI staff and suppliers. - We provided third party assessment information on smelters that were not yet conformant to RMI for member dissemination. - We funded training on risks in the gold supply chain for RMI to disseminate to members, and all stakeholders free of charge, and funded research on blindspots in the supply chain with recyclers and gold aggregators. - We reviewed known incidents and allegations in the supply chain and worked with suppliers to improve responsible sourcing outcomes.
+We also worked with industry stakeholders on public allegations and reviewed grievances on the Minerals Grievance Platform of RMI, and we continue to support increased transparency between upstream and downstream stakeholders. - We continued implementation of Congo Power, to provide clean energy resources to mining communities committed to responsible sourcing.
+The program supports alternative livelihoods,

+- and gender empowerment.
+We completed four projects in 2019.
+We expanded the Congo Power program to include additional conservation and technology components. - We completed a blockchain project with supply chain partners sourcing tin in Peru to provide transparency, traceability, and alignment with RMI's RMAP protocol.